Unbelief-This is Woe

 spread across the sands like dew.

-Witnessing a stone be struck
+Witnessing a stone being struck

-and waters flowing through.
+and water flowing through.

 Following a column